CHERI-Alliance/RepoMgmtWG/README.md

 # Repository management working group

 The objective for this group is to set out the rules of engagement for CHERI alliance repositories.
-Besides setting out the rules, this working group should also make sure that each repository has someone who takes responsibility for it.
+Besides setting out the rules, this working group should also make sure that each repository has someone who takes responsibility for it and it has a purpose.
 To contact this working group, please use [this email](mailto:wg-repo-mgmt@cheri-alliance.org).

-Each repository for the CHERI alliance should add a line in the [repository table](repotable.md).

-The rules set out here are currently in **DRAFT** form.

 ## Creation